 GAA and GTRA Selection Process

-An evaluation committee, consisting of the graduate administrative and editorial assistantship supervisors, the Director of English Graduate Studies, and the English and Linguistics Department Chair, will interview all applicants for GAA positions.
+A committee, consisting of the graduate administrative and editorial assistantship supervisors and the Director of English Graduate Studies will evaluate GAA assistantship applications.

-An evaluation committee, consisting of the Graduate Teaching Coordinator, the Director of English Graduate Studies, and the English and Linguistics Department Chair, will interview all applicants for GTRA positions.
+An evaluation committee, consisting of the Graduate Teaching Coordinator and the Director of English Graduate Studies will evaluate all applicants for GTRA positions.